akileshjayakumar/Next.js-SDK-Chatbot/README.md

 ## Contributing

-If you have suggestions for improvements or wish to add new features, please fork the repository, make your changes, and submit a pull request.
+Your contributions are welcome!
+If you have ideas for improvements or new features:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Commit your changes (`git commit -am 'Add some feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Submit a pull request.

 ## Contact Information